redersmp/VexSnippets/README.md

 |@numprim|Total number of primitives in the current geometry.|

 #### Global variables
-Vex supports the following implicit variables.
+VEX supports the following implicit variables.

 | Variable | Description |
 | --- | --- |